alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

       - my-pg-service
     ```

-1. Deploy your app as normal.
+1. Deploy your app in line with your normal deployment process.

 This binds your app to a service instance called `my-pg-service`.